 5. HAND WARP (CONTORTION) WITH FINGER SQUEEZE ACROSS STRINGS

-Here, we twist the left hand, turning it so the fingertips are now pointing towards the bridge (see photo).
+In “squeezed” fifths we twist the left hand, turning it so the fingertips are now pointing towards the bridge (see photo).
 This allows us to play fifths with two different adjacent fingers.
 It also allows us to do a real vibrato on the fifth, which is especially important in slow double stops and chords.
-Because of the form (anatomy) of the hand and arm this twisted posture is only practical when we place the higher finger on the higher string and the lower finger on the lower string (and not vice versa).
+Because of the form (anatomy) of the hand and arm, this twisted posture is only practical when we place the higher finger on the higher string and the lower finger on the lower string (and not vice versa).
 This is made easier for us on the top (A/D) and bottom (G/C) pairs of strings because on those strings, the unparallel nature of the fifths makes our “squeeze” easier ( smaller).
 For fifths across the D and G strings however, the squeeze size needs to be a little bigger (more contorted) in order to compensate for the unfavourable angle of the unparallel fifth.

 In some passages in double stops however, even the biggest, strongest hands are no solution and this “contortion” is really the only solution (see the following examples taken from the cello repertoire).